We outgrew the MVP

 Third, do not underestimate how difficult it will be to narrow down your WAFL to just a few features.
 While everyone will agree that this is a good idea in theory, in practice there are limitless opinions on what bare-necessity functionality means.
 You’ll have to be extremely familiar with your users and have many examples to back up your reasoning.

 Fourth, be ready for some backlash.
-When we launched the preview page with just a little bit on it, our first round of comments in our in-app survey included choice quotes such as, “omg are you guys nuts lol”.
-Lol indeed.
-But the bright side is that by going to such an extreme on eliminating functionality, we got really clear and valuable feedback on what people needed back most.
+When we launched the preview page with just a little bit on it—our first round of comments in our in-app survey included choice quotes—but the bright side is that by going to such an extreme on eliminating functionality, we got really clear and valuable feedback on what people needed back most.
 The ultimate win!

 Last but not least, build a positive and experiment-minded team culture.